browserengineering/book/book/accessibility.md

 ===================

-Right now, most browser features are triggered using the mouse,^[Except for scrolling, which is keyboard-only.] which is a problem for users with injuries or disabilities in their hand---and also a problem for power users that prefer their keyboards.
+Right now, most browser features are triggered using the mouse,^[Except for scrolling, which is keyboard only.] which is a problem for users with injuries or disabilities in their hand---and also a problem for power users that prefer their keyboards.
 So ideally every browser feature should be accessible via the keyboard as well as